awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/2_Create_Automation_Resources_Source.md

 ### Amazon CloudWatch Events Setup

-We will setup a Amazon CloudWatch Event to periodically run the Lambda functions, this will update the Organizations and include any newly created accounts.
+We will setup an Amazon CloudWatch Event to periodically run the Lambda functions, this will update the Organizations and include any newly created accounts.

 1. Go to the CloudWatch service page: